moses9591/plt/README.md

 # Ninja Saga

-This project tends to make a game close to Ninja Saga xiht simple rules.
+This project tends to make a game close to Ninja Saga with simple rules.
 ## Getting Started

 make diretory -> mkdir build